BioITHackathons/Mapping-Disease-at-the-Cellular-Level-with-HuBMAP/README.md

 ![](Images/Diagram.png?raw=true)

 ## Aim 1
 ### We observe that there tend to be more sclerosed glomeruli in diseased samples.
 The ratio between functional and sclerosed glomeruli may be a predictor between diseased and non-diseased.
-Notebook: *notebook location*
+Notebooks: *Aim1-2.Ratio_AvgDist_from_csv.ipynb*, *Aim1-1.Ratio_AvgDist_from_xml.ipynb*
 #### Future Aim: Identifying and quantifying interstitial fibrosis between healthy and diseased samples

 ## Aim 2